Multiplicative magic cubes

 (click on the image to enlarge a cube)

-They are my two best cubes, but I am not sure I have found the best possible cubes.
+These were my two best cubes, but not sure I found the best possible cubes.
+That's why I asked these next questions.
 Who will be able to construct better 4th-order cubes (with smaller P or smaller Max nb)?
 Is it possible to construct a multiplicative magic cube (of any order!) using integers < 364?
-Of any order, because we can remark that the Max nb = 364 of the 4th-order cube on the right is smaller than the Max nb = 400 used for the best possible 3rd-order cubes.
+Of any order, because we can notice that the Max nb = 364 of the 4th-order cube on the right is smaller than the Max nb = 400 used for the best possible 3rd-order cube.

-In July 2008, Michael Quist worked on this enigma #5, and found that any 4th-order cube must have Max nb ≥ 221 and that any 5th-order (or above) cube must have Max nb ≥ 442.
-If we suppose that his work is correct (read it here), and if we suppose that any 3rd-order cube must have Max nb ≥ 400, then the enigma is limited to the 4th-order, and is equivalent to: is it possible to construct a multiplicative magic cube, so of 4th order, and having 221 ≤ Max nb < 364?
+In July 2008, Michael Quist worked on this problem, and found that any 4th-order cube must have Max nb ≥ 221 and that any 5th-order (or higher) cube must have Max nb ≥ 442.
+If we suppose that his work is correct (read it here), and if we suppose that any 3rd-order cube must have Max nb ≥ 400, then the enigma is limited to the 4th-order, and is equivalent to: is it possible to construct a multiplicative magic cube, of 4th order, and having 221 ≤ Max nb < 364?

 5th-order multiplicative magic cubes